Event Streams

 var actions = await client.RegisterKindAsync<PlayerAction>();

-await foreach (var evt in actions.SubscribeEventsAsync(ct: stoppingToken)){ switch (evt.Type) { case EventType.Created: case EventType.Updated: await externalBus.PublishAsync(new ActionEvent { Sequence = evt.Sequence, SourceId = evt.SourceId, ActionType = evt.Entity!.Value.ActionType, TargetX = evt.Entity.Value.TargetX, TargetY = evt.Entity.Value.TargetY, }, stoppingToken); break;
+await foreach (var evt in actions.SubscribeEventsAsync(ct: stoppingToken)){ try { switch (evt.Type) { case EventType.Created: case EventType.Updated: await externalBus.PublishAsync(new ActionEvent { Sequence = evt.Sequence, SourceId = evt.SourceId, ActionType = evt.Entity!.Value.ActionType, TargetX = evt.Entity.Value.TargetX, TargetY = evt.Entity.Value.TargetY, }, stoppingToken); break;

 Section titled “Event streams vs. subscriptions”| Subscriptions | Event streams | |